-Kids play an important role in our lives.
-These cute and adorable tiny-beings bring a spark to our lives and are one of the reasons why we all struggle so hard to make this world a better place for them.
+Kids play an important role in our lives, and so do kids at weddings.
+These cute and adorable tiny beings bring a spark to our lives and are one of the reasons why we all struggle so hard to make this world a better place for them.
 If you and your partner have a wedding lined up, then you both probably want kids to be part of this memorable day.
-Incorporating kids at your wedding can make the event to be lively, adorable, and fun.
+Incorporating kids at your wedding can make the event lively, adorable, and fun.

 But since kids are unpredictable, it can be a bit hard for you to know which role they should be allocated to, at a wedding.
-To help you make an informed decision below is a guide on how to make kids feel like they are part of the special occasion.
+To help you make an informed decision, below is a guide on how to make kids feel like they are part of a special occasion.

 1. Have Them as Your Ring Bearer or Flower Girl

-This is probably the first idea that comes to mind when people think of including kids at their weddings.
+This is probably the first idea that comes to mind when people think of including kids at weddings.
 It’s an excellent idea.
 Having a kid as the ring bearer or flower girl is a great way to capture the entire family in wedding photography.
 Not to mention, it helps improve the bond that you share as a family or a group of friends.
 But when allocating these duties to kids, be mindful of their comfort.
 Not all kids enjoy walking in front of a multitude of people staring at him/her.
 Discuss with the kid and confirm if they are comfortable with being a flower girl or ring bearer.

-2. Have Them Perform at The Wedding
+2. Have Kids Perform at The Wedding

 If the kids are gifted or passionate about singing or reciting poetry, why not allow them to perform during the wedding?
 This will make the wedding a very special affair for them, and it’s something that you and your partner will never forget.
-Nothing speaks concern and care than giving children a moment in the spotlight.
-And, don’t limit them to make something special just for the wedding.
+Nothing speaks of concern and care other than giving children a moment in the spotlight.
+And, don’t limit them to making something special just for the wedding.
 Kids will always be free-spirited, and it’s why you should let them perform whatever makes them happy.

-3. Let Them Walk You Down The Aisle
+3. Let Them Walk You Down the Aisle

 Not that the days of having your parents walk you down the aisle are long gone, but you can switch things up and have kids take that role instead.
 This is an excellent idea if you are looking for ways to incorporate older kids into your wedding.
 You can have the younger kids walk in first and be accompanied by the older ones later on.
 This is to ensure that all kids attending your wedding don’t feel left out.

-4. Get Them to Help with Decorations
+4. Get Kids to Help with Wedding Decorations

-5. Make Them Part of The Ceremony
+5. Make Kids Part of The Wedding Ceremony

-For those who are planning destination weddings, there are several ways on how you can make them part of the ceremony.
+For those who are planning destination weddings, there are several ways you can make them part of the ceremony.
 For instance, if it is a beach wedding, they too can wear special attire that matches the theme of the wedding.
 Additionally, during the occasion, kids should also have a special seating arrangement.
 Making them part of the ceremony goes a long way in reaffirming that you are one big family, and the celebration isn’t only for you and your partner but also for them.

 We all dream of having a memorable wedding, with kids by your side, you can turn it into the perfect wedding.
-If you are looking for ways to incorporate all the adorable offspring of your friends and family into your wedding, you can try out one, two, or all the above tips.
+If you are looking for ways to incorporate all the adorable offspring of your friends and family into your wedding, you can try out one, two, or all of the above tips.